AK-Homberger/NMEA2000-AIS-Gateway/README.md

 Detailled information regarding AIS messages can be found [here](https://gpsd.gitlab.io/gpsd/AIVDM.html).

 Only AIVDM messages (other ships) are decoded by default.
-If you also want to decode and forward own ship messages (AIVDO) comment/uncomment the appropriate lines:
+If you also want to decode and forward own ship messages (AIVDO) comment/uncomment the appropriate lines (requires Arduino IDE):

 ```
 // Select (comment/uncomment) if you want to decode only other ship (AIVDM) or also own ship (AIVDO) messages